 - 15% discount on merchandise.

 - Having your child be the bat boy or bat girl if they are age appropriate.

-USPBL players are paid professional athletes working towards their goal of playing baseball at the highest level.
+USPBL players will be paid professional athletes working towards their goal of playing baseball at the highest level.